kurttaylor/kurt-website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Postdoctoral Researcher
+role: Analyst

 # Organizations/Affiliations
 organizations:
-- name: University of Bristol
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Senior Research Associate in Medical Statistics and Health Data Science conducting research using electronic health data.
+bio: I am an analyst providing technical support to companies in the pharmaceutical sector.
+I completed my PhD in Epidemiology at the University of Bristol and have postdoctoral experience working as a Senior Research Associate in Medical Statistics and Health Data Science.

 interests:
 - Epidemiology
+- Statistics
 - Open Science
 - Data Visualisation
 - Electronic health record data